preprocess_signals

 Description

-Applies a list of notch filters to a Signal
+Apply a list of notch filters (notch_vals

 .